tiyd-python-adam-jon/question-box/README.md

 * **Running the site with Django** requires more command line.
 Navigate to `question-box/questionbox` and enter `python manage.py runserver` This will take over the current command-line program's window until you stop the server.
 Kill the process by pressing `Ctrl+C` or quitting the command-line program entirely.

 * **Running the site with your own heroku local/web** requires that you have your machine set up with [heroku and heroku toolbelt](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and [create a heroku account](https://signup.heroku.com/).
- * Once you have these installed and have a heroku account, navigate to the `question-box` directory and run the following commands:
+ * Once you have these installed and have a heroku account, navigate to the `question-box` directory and run the following commands (making note of and copying the secret key when it is generated):
  ```
  $ heroku create
  $ heroku config:set DJANGO_SETTINGS_MODULE=questionbox.heroku_settings